SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Optional Property Types
 ~~~~~~~~~~~~~~~~~~~~~~~

-If your custom type has a stored property that is logically allowed to have “no value” ---
+If your custom type has a stored property that's logically allowed to have “no value” ---
 perhaps because its value can't be set during initialization,
 or because it is allowed to have “no value” at some later point ---
 declare the property with an *optional* type.